IIIF/api/source/presentation/4.0/properties.md

 ##### viewingDirection

-The direction in which a set of Canvases _SHOULD_ be displayed to the user.
+The direction in which a list of Containers _SHOULD_ be displayed to the user.
 This specification defines four direction values in the table below.
 Others may be defined externally [as an extension][prezi30-ldce].
+For example, if the `viewingDirection` value is `left-to-right`, then backwards in the list is to the left, and forwards in the list is to the right.

 The value _MUST_ be a string.